 Not many brokers offer traders the ability to trade bonds.
 However, at OANDA there is a selection of six of the most popular government bonds.
 You can trade 10yr bonds from the UK (Gilt), Germany (Bund) and the US (Treasuries), in addition to three other durations of Treasuries.

 This is one big area that OANDA is lacking.
-There are no stocks available to be traded with OANDA.
-Some brokers will offer hundreds or even thousands of individual stocks.
+Stock trading is not available on OANDA.
+Some stock brokers will offer hundreds or even thousands of individual stocks.
 The absence of stocks on OANDA’s platform is a disappointment and is certainly restrictive for people looking to trade them.

 Other asset classes